 Best suited to motivated students from Lancashire who will thrive in a large, diverse college environment with extensive subject choice and extracurricular opportunities.
 Families seeking smaller class sizes, academic selection, or traditional school-based sixth forms should consider alternatives.
 For students willing to engage with available support, Runshaw offers genuine routes to competitive destinations without entrance barriers.

 Yes.
 Runshaw College was rated Good overall by Ofsted in March 2025, with Outstanding grades for behaviour and attitudes, personal development, adult learning programmes, and provision for learners with high needs.
-The college ranks 132nd in England for Oxbridge placements, with nine students securing places in 2024.
-A-level students consistently achieve a Grade B average, and over 1,000 A*-A grades are awarded annually.
+Current FindMySchool data ranks the college 1,070th out of 2,549 providers for A-level academic outcomes, with 50% of entries at A*-B. A-level students consistently achieve a Grade B average.

 A-level programmes require five GCSEs at grade 5 or above in separate national curriculum subjects, including a minimum of grade 4 in English and mathematics.
 T-levels typically require five GCSEs at grade 4 or above.
 Vocational courses have varying requirements depending on level.
 There is no entrance examination.